From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Conclusions

-The electronic structures reveal two distinct classes of self-interstitial complexes: mono-, di-, penta-, and hexa-interstitials can host localized in-gap states and multiple charge states, associated with dangling bonds or partly reconstructed motifs.
-In contrast, all low-energy tri- and tetra-interstitials are electronically silent: they introduce no gap states and remain stable only in the neutral charge state.
-Crucially, none of the lowest-energy neutral self-interstitial complexes exhibits the pair of well-isolated in-gap states required to explain the TR12 center with its $\sim$2.63 eV ZPL.
-This rules out neutral self-interstitial clusters as viable TR12 candidates and suggests that alternative intrinsic or impurity-assisted defects must be responsible for the experimentally observed center.
+The electronic structures reveal two distinct classes of self-interstitial complexes.
+Mono-, di-, penta-, and hexa-interstitials can host localized in-gap states and multiple charge states, associated with dangling bonds or partly reconstructed motifs.
+In contrast, all low-energy tri- and tetra-interstitials are electronically silent; they introduce no gap states and remain stable only in the neutral charge state, \chg{highlighting their relevance as optically and electrically silent defects in irradiated and annealed diamond}.
+Crucially, none of the \emph{lowest-energy} neutral self-interstitial complexes exhibits the pair of well-isolated in-gap states required to account for the TR12 center with its $\sim$2.63 eV ZPL. \chg{This observation rules out the most stable self-interstitial aggregates as microscopic models of TR12.
+Motivated by this discrepancy, we extended our analysis to metastable configurations that may form and persist under kinetic control.
+Within this broader configurational landscape, our investigation of metastable configurations identifies the 3H defect center as a neutral di-interstitial defect.
+Building on this identification, we further propose that the TR12 center may originate from a 3H-containing defect linked to a metastable hexa-interstitial configuration.}

-Vibrational spectroscopy provides complementary fingerprints.
-In Raman spectra, the lattice-phonon region remains broadly similar across defects, aside from systematic blue shifts originating from internal strain induced by fixed pristine lattice vectors.
-Defect-center vibrations generate additional Raman peaks at high frequency, but their non-resonant first-order activities are negligible.
+Vibrational spectroscopy provides complementary fingerprints of defects \chg{and might be the only experimental method for exploring electronically inactive defects}. \chg{For the most stable complexes we analyze the Raman and infrared signatures associated with these defects.} In Raman spectra, the lattice-phonon region remains broadly similar across defects, aside from systematic blue shifts originating from internal strain induced by fixed pristine lattice vectors.
+Defect-center vibrations introduce additional Raman peaks at high frequency, but their non-resonant first-order activities are negligible.
 By contrast, IR spectra show rich, defect-specific signatures.
 Local symmetry breaking, often accompanied by $sp^{2}$-like rehybridization, activates dipole-allowed modes that are absent in pristine diamond.
 Short, stiff C$-$C bonds within the defect cores yield well-separated high-frequency IR peaks (1375-1925 cm$^{-1}$), and mode-projection analysis confirms that these features are strongly localized on defect-center bonds.
 These results establish IR spectroscopy as a particularly powerful probe for discriminating among self-interstitial complexes.